-DAC members can count the costs of assisting refugees in donor countries as ODA.
-To preserve ODA integrity and allow comparability among members, the DAC endorsed in 2017 the five clarifications below to the reporting directives.
+DAC members can count the costs of assisting refugees on their soil as ODA.
+To preserve ODA integrity and allow comparability among members, the DAC endorsed in 2017 five clarifications to the reporting directives.

 Rationale for counting in-donor costs as ODA